sinanhotamis/multiple-spring-batch-job/README.md

 * Job is running on embedded Tomcat Server scheduled.
 * The job executions can be operated over LobLauncherController endpoints.
 * Embedded H2 Database can be observed on local machine  http://localhost:8080/h2-console
+* You can open scheduled jobs on ScheduledJobTask class.

 ### Reference Documentation
 For further reference, please consider the following sections: